The Super City must die? – thoughts on Auckland local government amalgamation 10 years on. My talk to Waiheke REBUS

 The ARC under my leadership was largely cooperative with the local government reform.
 We were adverse to been seen to trying to defend our jobs and we did have faith in a sensible outcome by the Royal Commission.
 What we got in the end though, was quite a different entity than what the Royal Commission recommended.

 Furthermore, I soon came to realise, that the abolition of the Auckland Regional council, which first founded as the ARA in 1963, by the visionary Dove Myer Robinson with its regional planning mission to regulate land use and subdivision in a sustainable way, was not a mere by-product of the Super city reform but that actually the abolition of the ARC was one of the primary objectives of the whole exercise.

 That being said a major contribution platform for success of the new Super City, increasing public transport, especially the rescue and renaissance of rail public transport, the electrification of the rail network, the City Rail Link, the redevelopment of the Wynyard Waterfront, the provision of a network of outstanding regional parks, including Whakanewha Regional Park on Waiheke, and the income from blue chip investments 100% publicly owned Ports of Auckland Ltd and a $350m Diversified Investment Fund, was the legacy to the Super City from the ARC.

-However despite the provision of this enormously platform and momentum for Auckland by the ARC, and despite a hopeful start under mayor Len Brown, the improvements based on efficiencies upon which the whole proposal was based have not materialised.
+However despite the provision of this enormously important platform and momentum for Auckland largely driven the ARC, and despite a hopeful start under mayor Len Brown, the improvements achieved by efficiencies upon which the whole proposal was based have not materialised.